Back to blog

 Once your main roses are in, it's time to fill in the gaps.

-• Spray Roses: Using smaller clusters creates a more dynamic, multi-layered look [07:42].
+• Spray roses create a more dynamic, multi-layered look.

 Top Tips for Longevity

-• Hydrate First: Buy your flowers 24 hours in advance and let them drink in a vase before putting them in foam [06:47].
+• Buy your flowers 24 hours in advance and let them hydrate before putting them in foam.

-• Timing: If you're making this for Christmas Day, I recommend assembling it around the 20th or 21st [07:07].
+• If you're making this for Christmas Day, assemble it around the 20th or 21st.